Key takeaways

 Choose third-party tested supplements

-As mentioned above, dietary supplements are not regulated by the FDA for safety or efficacy.
-While there is no official testing of supplements required for regulation, companies can elect to have their supplements tested by organizations, such as National Safety Foundation (NSF) or ConsumerLab.
+Dietary supplements are not regulated by the FDA for safety or efficacy.
+Meaning, there is no official testing of supplements required for regulation.
+But companies can elect to have their supplements tested by organizations, such as NSF International or ConsumerLab.

-When choosing supplements you can look for brands that have been third-party tested.
-According to NSF, their testing verifies the product contains what it claims, toxicology review, and contaminant review for undeclared ingredients.
+When choosing supplements, consider looking for brands that have been third-party tested.
+According to NSF, their testing verifies the product contains what it claims, conducts a toxicology review, and screens for undeclared or harmful ingredients.

-Be sure to read the label and follow the recommendations provided for the dose of the supplement and how to best use the supplement.
-If you have any questions about how much to take or what supplement is best for you, talk to your healthcare provider for personalized guidance.
+Be sure to read the label and follow the recommendations provided for the dose of the supplement.
+If you have any questions about how much to take or which supplement may be a fit for you, talk to your healthcare provider for personalized guidance.

 Take the right dose

-There are no one set of guidelines for recommended daily intake of creatine.
-But a 2021 journal article reports the recommended dose of creatine is about 0.1 grams per kg of body mass per day, up to 3-5 grams per day.
+There is no single set of guidelines for the recommended daily intake of creatine.
+But a 2021 journal article reports the recommended dose of creatine is about 0.1 grams per kg of body mass per day — up to 3–5 grams per day.

 DISCLAIMER